The flurries started coming down yesterday. It’s not even Thanksgiving yet and I already had a nice frosty layer of ice on everything.

 Cycleops Fluid 2

 Cycleops has been a longtime leader when it comes to manufacturing bike trainers.
 They make such an incredibly durable product, that they are one of the top picks by racers everywhere.
-In fact, you are hard pressed to find a pro bike rider warming up on anything but a Cycleops.
+In fact, you are hard pressed to find a professional rider warming up on anything but one of these.

 The Fluid 2 has the resistance to be able to handle well over 700 watts.
 So feel free to stand up and sprint it to death.
 It’ll be revving for more long after you have worn yourself out.

-I also find the Fluid 2 trainer’s quick release system for clamping your bike in place to be one of the easiest to work with.
-Slide one lever and your bike is held securely.
-Flip another lever and you are ready to workout.
+I also find the Fluid 2’s quick release system for clamping your bicycle in place to be one of the easiest to work with.
+Slide one lever and you are secure and ready to sweat.

-However, the very best thing with Cycleops is that they make it easy to take advantage of their lifetime warranty.
-I have yet to help a customer file a claim where they don’t just end up paying shipping.
+However, the very best thing is that they make it easy to take advantage of their lifetime warranty.
+I have yet to help a customer file a claim where they don’t just end up paying to ship.
 Cycleops has got to be the absolutely easiest warranty process I’ve ever dealt with.

 The only problem is that warranty claims are so few and far between…. ‘kinda a pity, considering how friendly their warranty department is.